 Eating out in Busan

-Busan has a robust variety of restaurants for Korean food at very affordable prices.
+Busan has a robust variety of restaurants for Korean food at extremely affordable prices.
 This makes it easy and affordable for expats to try out the local cuisine.

 - CON: Western food can be expensive

 While there’s plenty for those who want to experience Korean culture, it can be tricky at times to find comforts from home.
-Western products can be found at stores like Costco and major supermarket chains.
-However, shoppers should be prepared to pay higher prices for things like cheese and spices.
-While it’s fairly easy to find popular international options like Italian and Japanese food throughout the city, more niche cuisine is typically limited to touristy places like Haeundae Beach at higher prices.
+Western products can be found at stores like Costco and major supermarket chains, but shoppers should be prepared to pay higher prices for things like cheese and spices.
+While it’s fairly easy to find popular international options like Italian and Japanese food throughout the city, more niche cuisine is typically limited to touristy places like Haeundae Beach.

 Entertainment in Busan